ewobee/fonish/README.md

-# fonish
+# Fonške
-A phonetic based language/alphabet using latin characters.
-Currently this is just an alphabet and doesn't have it's own words, but I am planning on developing some words at some point
+Fonške is a phonetic based conlang using the fonish alphabet.
+Suggest words for me to add if you would like to see them.

 # Spelling
 The way you spell with this language is all phonetically.
 Try to sound out the words if you are having trouble.